 Taxis or other forms of public transport are not there in Christmas Island.
 So it is safe to book a car in advance.
 SUVs, 4WDs, and ordinary cars are available for hire and you can comfortably explore the island in any one of these, depending upon which part of the island you want to visit.
 You can also ride a bike or walk across the island towards many of its natural wonders.
 When you are passing through the more inhabited parts, it is easy to get a lift from local people.

-No vaccinations are required to enter Christmas Island but it will be good to get the general vaccination against tetanus, polio, diphtheria, hepatitis B etc. If you have been to a country where yellow fever is prevailing, at least a week or less before coming to Christmas Island, then you require vaccination for yellow fever.
+No vaccinations are required to enter Christmas Island but it will be good to get the general vaccinations against tetanus, polio, diphtheria, hepatitis B etc. If you have been to a country where yellow fever is prevailing, a week or less before coming to Christmas Island, you require vaccination for yellow fever.